crf8472/libarcstk/DESIGN.md

 - If it does anything non-trivial, add a unit test for it.
 - Keep one testcase file per module, since the modules are of moderate size and compiling tests is expensive.
-- If it is not part of the public API but needs to be tested, move it to a separate header, that is included to a non-public namespace at its actual site and included "as-if-public" by the test class.
-Give it the same name as the public header it belongs to, suffixed by ``_details``.

 [1]: https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/